[UPDATED OCTOBER 2023 after the latest ICF changes]

 Having an ICF credential with an ACC, PCC, or MCC next to your name means you’ve suddenly stepped into a community of professionals.
 You can look around at the ocean of coaches and spot other credentialed coaches.
 This means there’s an opportunity for networking, partnerships, referrals, and collaborations.

-If you go onto platforms like LinkedIn and search for an ACC, PCC, or MCC coach, you will see how many coaches and the community you would automatically be involved in by having an ICF credential.
+If you go onto platforms like LinkedIn (see our InnerLifeSkills school listing) and search for an ACC, PCC, or MCC coach, you will see how many coaches and the community you would automatically be involved in by having an ICF credential.

 You’ve just made it possible to connect with people who may not have considered connecting with you without the ACC, PCC, or MCC next to your name.